prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 </section>

 This case has 6 drive bays that are compatible with both 3.5" and 2.5" drives, in addition to four dedicated 2.5" drives and three 5.25" optical drive bays.

+The 750D is a step down from the monstrous 900D, but still has enough room for a lot of hard drive storage space and a bunch of cooling fans too.

 <div class="buttons-wrapper">
   <a target="_blank" class="left-button cta-button buy-button" href="https://amzn.to/3ddFhn1">Check Price</a>